Therapeutic Foster Care: What Is It?

 Creating Connection

-Children gain the sense of community and security they need to foster feelings of self-worth, purpose, and belonging by being supported and maintaining healthy connections.
+Children gain the sense of community and security they need to support feelings of self-worth, purpose, and belonging by being supported and maintaining healthy connections.
 You can do this by enrolling them in clubs, groups, school events, or sports that they have expressed an interest in.

 Building Competence